Velythyl/duckietown-internship-progress/README.md

 5/20/2020 Worked on grading.
 Also, RL brushup: watched video series.
 I also managed to downsize the images, I had to make myself a shape calculator because of the way pytorch's CNNs are set up.
 5/21/2020 Worked on grading.
 Also, RL brushup: watched video series; fiddled with hyperparams for my RL.
 Noticed that all the others algos used the [vel,steering] scheme, so I decided to switch to it instead of [vel_1,vel_2].
 Started it to run overnight
 5/22/2020 Progress!
 The car is MUCH less stable when going in a straight line, but it seems like it's actually learning, that it's not stuck in a local minimum of "go straight; hit wall; gain reward".
 It seems to start to take turns alright.
 Contrarily to before, when I observe the predictions now, it has some variance, instead of the static [1,1] it gave before.
+5/23/2021 Worked on grading.
+5/25/2020 Added a way to "warmup" the RL with some IL before training.
+Right now, it works with the actor but not the critic 5/26/2020 Worked on the PurePursuit controller to make it better; tested it with the IL warmup.
+TODO: train the critic at the same time (how???)